NathanWhite-hub/Wattpad-Scraper/README.md

 ## In-Depth Explanation

 This is an in-depth explanation of what this script does and is not necessary if you are just using it to scrape data.
 The script starts off with opening the browser context and then opening the links.txt file.
-It runs the .readlines() method and stores the output list in the variable storylinks.
+It runs the readlines() method and stores the output list in the variable storylinks.

 It then runs a for loop to cycle through the list of stories and for each story it begins with declaring an empty list known as the variable chapterLinks.
 It then navigates to the storylink URL and queries all of the <a> tags within the .story-parts class of the DOM (the .story-parts class holds an unordered list of all the chapters).